How to create a high converting lead magnet

 It builds that initial trust and shows them you know your stuff.

-If you're a health coach specializing in gut health, your lead magnet shouldn't be about fitness routines.
-Make the connection clear.
+If you're a health coach specialising in gut health, your lead magnet shouldn't be about fitness routines.
+Make the connection and benefit clear.

 C. Give them something useful (that they can see results from):

-Forget vague theories.
-We're talking actionable steps and practical tips they can implement straight away and think, "Wow, that was actually helpful".
+I'm not talking about vague theories.
+I suggest actionable steps and practical tips they can action straight away and think, "Wow, that was actually helpful".

 Some practical lead magnet formats that don't overwhelm include